 " LEARNERS ARE MOTIVATED TO DO WELL IN THEIR CHOSEN AREAS OF STUDY.
 LEARNERS GET INVOLVED IN THE WIDER COMMUNITY THROUGH A RANGE OF ACTIVITIES, INCLUDING SUPPORTING SPORTING EVENTS FOR YOUNGER CHILDREN, ACTING AS SENIOR LEADERS AT SOCIAL EVENTS AND SUPPORTING CHARITIES.
 THIS CONTRIBUTES STRONGLY TO THEIR DEVELOPMENT AS RESPONSIBLE CITIZENS.
-SUPPORT FOR APPLICATIONS TO PRESTIGIOUS UNIVERSITIES, THE SPIRES INITIATIVE, AND REGULAR VISITING SPEAKERS, ARE PARTICULARLY VALUED BY LEARNERS AND HELP THEM TO BE WELL PREPARED FOR THE FUTURE. )) LOUISA - EPO I am undertaking the 'Extended Project Qualification' to develop my understanding of International Relations and also to demonstrate my research and writing skills.
+SUPPORT FOR APPLICATIONS TO PRESTIGIOUS UNIVERSITIES, THE SPIRES INITIATIVE AND REGULAR VISITING SPEAKERS, ARE PARTICULARLY VALUED BY LEARNERS AND HELP THEM TO BE WELL PREPARED FOR THE FUTURE. ))

+I am undertaking the 'Extended Project Qualification' to develop my understanding of International Relations and also to demonstrate my research and writing skills.
 With the aid of staff mentors from around the school, I am completing a dissertation about 'The Impact of Immigration on Security in the United Kingdom'.
 Taking part in the EPQ has allowed me to improve my independent research skills as well as fostering my interest in the subject I wish to study at university.
-The project has also been particularly useful as it demonstrates my ability to write up a dissertation where my non-essay focused A level subjects cannot, consequently helping to broaden the range of skills I can offer when applying to university.
-Lousia I want to be an engineer.
+The project has also been particularly useful as it demonstrates my ability to write up a dissertation where my non-essay-focussed A Level subjects cannot, consequently helping to broaden the range of skills I can offer when applying to university.
+Louisa I want to be an engineer.
 Not a profession that you'd normally associate with a Drama A Level student.
 I think that it is a great subject for this as it gives me the confidence to speak publicly and provides a creative break from maths, physics and computer science.
-I am developing a creative mind to help solve problems.// I'm studying Drama, English Literature and Psychology A Level.
+I am developing a creative mind to help solve problems.
+I'm studying Drama, English Literature and Psychology A Level.
 My ambition is to achieve a BA in acting at drama school, and to go on to pursue acting as a career.
 As you may know these aspirations are not easily obtained and the industry is extremely tough with incredibly high levels of competition.
 However the school has continued to inspire me and keep me focussed.
-I have a particular passion for theatre and have been involved in many of the showcases in school including the musicals Sweeney Todd and Return to the Forbidden Planet, which has given me the opportunity to play a huge range of characters and thoroughly develop my skill. <image> COURSE AIMS - Develop intellectual, imaginative and creative thinking - Develop investigative, analytical, experimental, practical and expressive skills - Experience working with a broad range of media including new technologies - Develop an awareness of art historical contexts ENTRY REQUIREMENTS Students will need to achieve a Grade 6 in GCSE Art & Design.
-Further details: Speak to: Mrs E Corley (Head of Art & Design) ecorley@chipping-norton.oxon.sch.uk edexcel.com/quals/gce/gce08/art/Pages/ default.aspx SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT: The course comprises of 2 components completed over the course duration.
+I have a particular passion for theatre and have been involved in many of the showcases in school including the musicals Sweeney Todd and Return to the Forbidden Planet, which has given me the opportunity to play a huge range of characters and thoroughly develop my skill.
+Georgie ART & DESIGN Pearson Edexcel SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT: The course comprises of 2 components completed over the course duration.
 COMPONENT 1: